Job trends – Canada – Automotive engineer

 - Prepare contract documents and review industrial building or maintenance tenders

-- Supervising and evaluating and approving projects by technicians, technologists and other engineers
+- Supervising and evaluating and approving projects by technicians, technologists and other engineer

 Do you want to explore other Job Trends in Canada?